kreative-kat/ko_ug_draft_conversion/debugging-guide.md

 1. Add a VS Code Task to automate the program build.
 This build task will be called “Kontain C/C++: build active file”, and it will instruct VS Code to link the object files with the Kontain runtime library to create a Kontain unikernel.
 The output will be called `debug_core.km`

-NOTE: We are using Kontain’s GCCwrapper for the linking operation.
+NOTE: We are using Kontain’s GCC wrapper for the linking operation.

     Use **Terminal > ConfigureTask** or add the following code to your `tasks.json` file: